fluffy/blinky/design.md

 Display TImer drives LED and sync to main or aux rollover
 * does this need to capture syncMon ???

-### Sync out timer - hTimePps
+### PPS Out Timer #1  - hTimePps

+* Use timer 1
-This time runnint at 168 Mhz input clck
+This time runnint at 168 Mhz input clock
 * CH1 - PA8 - TimePps_CH_SYNC_OUT
 increments at 10KHz
-does 20 ms wide output pulse ever 1 second
+does 20 ms wide output pulse every 1 second
+TODO * reset on 1 second from main and tick rate 50KHz
+* 16 bits
+* sync off of timer 2
+* CH on PA8  - SYNC_OUT

-### Main Timer: // hTimeSync
+### Main Timer #2 - hTimeSync

 * Use timer 2
 * max 42 Mhz